 In 1911, Henri Piéron et al found that sleep-deprived animals apparently secreted a sleep-inducing molecule into the cerebrospinal fluid which could make alert dogs fall into a deep sleep when injected into them.
 This was termed ‘hypnotoxin’.
-Two years later, he published the first book to attempt to deal with the physiology of sleep.
+Two years later, Piéron published the first book to attempt to deal with the physiology of sleep.

-It was in 1953 that REM sleep was first detected, in a young boy, which was startling to the researcher involved, because it contradicted the general impression that brain activity dropped to a low during sleep.
+It was in 1953 that REM sleep was first detected in a young boy, which was startling to the researcher involved because it contradicted the general impression that brain activity dropped to a low during sleep.
 The next year, it was found that night-time sleep consists of several repeating cycles.
 Melatonin was discovered in 1958 and proved to be key in regulating sleep.

-In 1959, a crucial distinction was made between REM and NREM sleep by Michel Jouvet, because the former was not light sleep, but ‘paradoxical sleep’, with the increased brain activity being accompanied by skeletal muscle inhibition which prevents the body from acting out the vivid images and sounds in the dreams experienced during REM.
+In 1959, a crucial distinction was made between REM and NREM sleep by Michel Jouvet.
+To this end, Jouvet found that the former was not light sleep, but ‘paradoxical sleep,’ with the increased brain activity being accompanied by skeletal muscle inhibition which prevents the body from acting out the vivid images and sounds in the dreams experienced during REM.

-In 1962 Jouvet discovered that the pons regulates REM sleep.
+In 1962, Jouvet discovered that the pons regulates REM sleep.
 Obstructive sleep apnea became the poster boy of sleep medicine, with physiological changes being described and studied in detail in connection with sleep and awakening in 1965.
 This was extended to a systematic study of temperature, circulatory, and breathing changes during sleep.

-Parasomnias and bed-wetting were identified to be products of confusional awakening from slow-wave sleep rather than REM sleep, in a 1968 paper by Roger Broughton.
+Parasomnias and bed-wetting were identified to be products of confusional awakening from slow-wave sleep rather than REM sleep in a 1968 paper by Roger Broughton.
 The following decade saw the setting up of the first sleep research center at Stanford in 1970, the identification of a genetic (‘per’ gene) and physical locus (suprachiasmatic nucleus) for the Circadian rhythms, and the evolution of reliable sleepiness measures such as the multiple sleep latency test (MSLT).

 In the 1980s, the connection between the Circadian rhythm and the duration of sleep was determined, as well as with other cues.
 The relationship between sleep and learning was studied, and the absolute physiological necessity of sleep to life was finally confirmed.
 Molecular biology started to play a major role in this field.
 The most authoritative book on sleep research, Principles and Practice of Sleep Medicine, was published in 1989.

-The deficiency of orexin receptor, which is a molecule whose absence produces narcolepsy, was discovered and van Cauter et al started to explore the effects of sleep deprivation on carbohydrate metabolism.
-The role of light and melanopsin, a retinal pigment, in setting the biological clock, was uncovered, shedding fascinating light upon the process of sleep regulation.
+The deficiency of orexin receptor, which is a molecule whose absence produces narcolepsy, was also discovered during this time.
+Moreover, van Cauter and his group of researchers also started to explore the effects of sleep deprivation on carbohydrate metabolism.
+The role of light and melanopsin, which is a retinal pigment, in setting the biological clock was also uncovered, thereby shedding fascinating light upon the process of sleep regulation.

-In 2003, Tononi and Cirelli proposed the synaptic homeostasis theory, which stated that sleep allowed synaptic networks to recoup and reduce their activation level, so as to conserve their strength.
+In 2003, Tononi and Cirelli proposed the synaptic homeostasis theory, which stated that sleep allowed synaptic networks to recoup and reduce their activation level to conserve their strength.
 Sleep and memory consolidation, as well as sleep deprivation and the risk of poor judgment and motor errors, were studied and data published.